Stavroswd/checkmobi_ios_swift_missedCall/README.md

 ## Acknowledgments

-With the help of Silviu (Customer Service Checkmobi)
+With the help of Silviu (Customer Service Checkmobi).